abridged/collabland-dev/help-docs/marketplace/apps/proof-of-humanity.md

 ### Verifying your humanity as a Member

-1. Call the `/rarimo verify` command and follow the instructions.
+1. Call the `/rarimo-verify` command and follow the instructions.
 1. Complete the verification process at [Verify Your Humanity](https://robotornot.rarimo.com).

 1. Verify your assets in the `#collabland-join` channel to claim the role.